IBM/cpd-quick-start-watson-machine-learning/README.md

 ## Getting started

-### Installing the Watson Assistant add-on on IBM Cloud Pak for Data
+### Installing the Watson Machine Learning add-on on IBM Cloud Pak for Data

 Make your data ready for an AI and multicloud world.
 Cloud Pak for Data System is an all-in-one cloud-native Data and AI platform in a box, providing a pre-configured, governed, and secure environment to collect, organize and analyze data.
 [Learn more](https://docs-icpdata.mybluemix.net/docs/content/SSQNUZ_current/com.ibm.icpdata.doc/zen/overview/overview.html).